Europa League game postponed by Bosnian team's virus cases - WHIZ News

 Games affected by clubs’ COVID-19 cases were expected in a tightly scheduled qualifying format where UEFA opted for single elimination games instead of two-leg series.

-Neutral venues are to be offered when a country cannot host a game but incidents so far involve away teams, traveling from Kosovo, Slovakia and now Bosnia-Herzegovina.
+Neutral venues are to be offered when a country cannot host a game but incidents so far involve away teams, traveling from Kosovo, Slovakia and now Bosnia-Herzegovina and Slovenia.

 In the four previous matches affected, UEFA eventually ordered three clubs to forfeit their games as 3-0 losses.